The Bread-Making Tools Every Home Baker Should Have

 Countertop Dough Proofer

-You can cut out some of the labor of bread making with a good bread machine ($110).
-Bread makers can help you mix up dough, knead it and even bake the bread for you.
-Here are some recipes to get you started.
+You can cut out some of the labor of bread-making with a good bread machine.
+Our Test Kitchen loves this Cuisinart bread maker, especially for newer bread bakers (check out our other favorite bread machines).
+Bread makers can help you mix up the dough, knead and even bake the bread for you.

 Here are some bread machine recipes to get you started.

 Once you’re fully immersed in the world of bread baking, odds are you’ll be experimenting in your kitchen whenever you have the chance.
 One of the most satisfying ways to up your bread game is to try out new types of flour.
 A great place to start is with a bag of King Arthur rye flour.
 Use it to make a loaf of this stunning marble rye.